GrayWing100/Bug_Reports/BugReport - demoblaze.md

 ### Priority: P3 - Normal

 ### Description
-The website does not provide a field for entering an email address during the sign-up process, which is a potential security issue.
-Additionally, if a random username and password are entered, the system incorrectly shows a "User already exists" message even though the username does not exist.
+he website does not provide a field for entering an email address during the sign-up process, which is a potential security issue.
+Additionally, when random username and password data are entered, the system incorrectly shows a "Sign up successful" message, even though no email validation is performed.

 ### Steps to Reproduce
 1. Go to the site https://www.demoblaze.com/